yAstrosss/ArcherLogin/SECURITY.md

 # ArcherLogin, Security model

-A document for independent review (human or AI).
-It describes the **current** state of the plugin, with trade-offs and limitations stated openly.

 - **Target:** Minecraft (Java 21), Velocity proxy (3.5.0-SNAPSHOT) + LimboAPI.
 - **Architecture:** **proxy-centric**.
 All authentication lives on the proxy + virtual limbo; the backends run **with no auth plugin**, in `online-mode=false`.